-A qualified entity in the aerospace industry may subtract 100 percent of costs properly allocated and incurred under the Federal Acquisition Regulation for the sale of goods or services to the federal government that the taxable entity has not already subtracted as cost of goods sold.
+A qualified entity in the aerospace industry may subtract 100 percent of costs properly allocated and incurred under the Federal Acquisition Regulation for the sale of goods or services to the federal government that the taxable entity has not already subtracted as COGS.
 See Texas Tax Code Section 171.101(e) and (f).